charmarr/.github/profile/README.md

 3. **No Backup or Redundancy** - Neither hardware nor software.
 Because, YOLO.

 4. **Security?
-What Security?** - It had a Gluetun killswitch, which was great (and maybe that's enough for most home servers), but there was no separation of concerns, no idea of access control, etc.
+What Security?** - It had a badly configured gluetun killswitch, which was okay (and maybe that's enough for most home servers), but there was no separation of concerns, no idea of access control, etc.

 5. **No Scalability** - Again, probably not needed considering self-hosted servers are usually for personal use, but still.